-The case presenter and the junior member (or their representative) shall each be entitled to address the Panel at the outset and conclusion of the hearing.
+The Investigator and the junior member shall each be entitled to address the Panel at the outset and conclusion of the hearing.

 After any relevant statements have been heard, evidence reviewed and questioning concluded, the concerned parties will withdraw and the Disciplinary Panel will consider the case and determine how to proceed and whether a penalty is appropriate and if so, what that penalty should be.